cozy/cozy-libs/README.md

 ## Note

 - To run unit tests of a package, as some packages may be required for testing, you must first build the cozy-libs packages by running `yarn build`.

+## Deleted packages

+- cozy-mespapiers-lib : lib has been merged again in [mespapiers](https://github.com/cozy/mespapiers) in 2024.
+Last commit where it exists in this repo: `b49bd1f6b71446235b2c5a702a13584765787ce8`.
+[Removal PR](https://github.com/cozy/cozy-libs/pull/2641).